LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==

+= 2.1.4.1 =
++ Fixed warning empty object
++ Fixed 404 page with custom slug for lesson or quiz

 = 2.1.4 =
 + Added option for external link of "Buy this course"
 + Improved user roles while edit a course and it's items